photonics, materials and laser processing

 Self-assembled photonics (with Crossley, Rutledge, Gibson, Kristensen et al.)

-(ii) Optical wire magnetic composites
+(iv) Optical wire magnetic composites

-(iii) Single photon sources
+(v) Single photon sources

-(v) Nanoparticle self-assembly inside structured optical fibres
+(vi) Nanoparticle self-assembly inside structured optical fibres

 Extreme silica photonics (with Cook, UNSW, India, Germany, and Brazil)

-Optically interrogated chemical sensors & fibre laboratories (with Crossley, Rutledge, Cook et al.)
+Optically interrogated chemical sensors & fibre laboratories

 Chemical sensing, especially in the energy and environmental sectors, is one of the fastest growing research fields in photonics.
 The silica fibre host is perhaps the most desirable technology platform for a number of reasons including the ability to perform safe and remote interrogation and to have multi-functionality.
 Various project opportunities to develop novel sensors in fibre and integrated form are available.
 In particular, laser processing of surfaces is an extremely important project to both understand and control robust attachment of molecules to surfaces.